rimdus/cache-request/README.md

 #### ttl

-Time to live in seconds (60 sec default)
+Time to live in seconds (60 sec default).

 #### strategy